Adelaide Street Circuit - From the Australian Grand Prix to Clipsal 500

 However, that wasn’t the last race held at Adelaide Grand Prix circuit.
 In 2000, the final round of the American Le Mans Series was held there in front of more than 100.000 spectators, at the New Year’s Eve.
 The Audi Sports team with drivers Allan McNish, Rinaldo Capello, and Brad Jones won the race which was shortened due to time constraints.

-V8 Supercars race is the main event
+V8 Supercars race is the main event since 1999

 When Formula 1 left Adelaide, the sound of racing machines was silenced.
 It was in 1999 when the street circuit was revived for the Adelaide 500 race of V8 Supercars Championship.
 That race soon became one of the series’ trademarks and over the years became more than a race after being recognized on several occasions as the winner of the ‘Major Festivals & Events’ category at the Australian Tourism Awards.